conveyal/analysis-ui/docs/edit-scenario/index.md

 ## Create a new modification

-To add a modification, first navigate to the modification page (the <i class="fa fa-pencil"></i> icon) where you will need to select a project if you haven't already.
+To add a modification, first navigate to the modification page (the <i class="fa fa-pencil"></i> icon).
 If your project is already selected you should see the following button below the project name.
+Otherwise you will be prompted to first create or select a project.

 <span class="btn btn-success"><i class="fa fa-plus"></i> Create a modification</span>

-This will open a window prompting you to select the [modification type](modifications.html) and enter a name for the modification.
-Choose a descriptive name - you will generally want to include at least the name of the route created or affected by the modification.
-After confirming these details, you will be taken to a page displaying options that vary by modification type.
+Clicking on this will open a window prompting you to enter a name for the modification and to select a [modification type](modifications.html).
+Try to choose a descriptive name - you will generally want to include at least the name of the route created or affected by the modification.
+After confirming these details you will be taken to a page displaying options that vary by modification type.

+Across all modifications though the basic actions are consistent.
+<br><span class="ui-icon"><i class="fa fa-pencil"></i>Rename</span>
+<br><span class="ui-icon"><i class="fa fa-copy"></i>Copy</span>
+<br><span class="ui-icon"><i class="fa fa-trash"></i>Delete</span>
+<br><span class="ui-icon"><i class="fa fa-square"></i>Fit map to modification extents</span>

+The _copy_ command automatically creates a copy of the current modification with `(copy)` appended to the name.
+This copy can be found in the modification menu.
+The copy feature is useful for creating modifications that share common elements like adding a route with branches off a main trunk.

+Clicking the small blue back arrow saves your changes and takes you back to the list of all modifications:
+<br><span class="ui-icon"><i class="fa fa-chevron-left"></i>Modifications</span>
+<br>Changes are also automatically saved every 10 seconds.

 ## Create a new scenario